-The type of chocolate used in Mexico to make the drink hot chocolate is called chocolate de mesa (literally, “table chocolate”).
-It consists of cacao nibs toasted and ground with almonds, sugar, cinnamon, and often other ingredients such as vanilla or additional spices.
+The type of chocolate used in Mexico to make the local version of hot chocolate is called chocolate de mesa (table chocolate).
+It consists of toasted cacao nibs ground with almonds, sugar, cinnamon, and other spices like vanilla or nutmeg.
 This mixture, in a liquid or semi-liquid state, is poured into molds and cooled; the solid pieces (in bar or chunk form) are then packaged and sold.
-These pieces are later broken up and added to milk or water to make the comforting beverage, or a lump is included as one ingredient (of many) in a traditional savory cooking sauce such as a mole.
+These pieces are later broken up and added to milk or water to make a comforting beverage, or a lump is included as one ingredient (of many) in traditional concoctions.

-The two big commercial brands of Mexican table chocolate that are available in the USA are Ibarra and Nestle's Abuelita, and these are commonly found in large supermarkets and in neighborhood Mexican grocery stores.
-Several other brands exist regionally.
-If you are lucky enough to find a local and/or an artisanal variety, by all means try it!
+The two big commercial brands of Mexican table chocolate that are available in the US are Ibarra and Nestle's Abuelita, and these are commonly found in large supermarkets and in neighborhood Mexican and Hispanic grocery stores.
+Online merchants carry the beautiful Taza brand, an organic variety with different flavor profiles.
+Several other brands exist regionally and if you are lucky enough to find a local and/or artisanal variety, by all means, try it!

-If you are unable to find any Mexican table chocolate at all, use this recipe to make a reasonable (though not authentic Mexican) substitute.
+If you are unable to find any Mexican table chocolate at all, use our recipe to make a reasonable substitute.

 Mexican vs. European Style Chocolate Candy

-While each variety has its (often very vocal) proponents, there really is no way to determine a "better" type, as the two are very different products.
-The answer will vary in each situation, depending on intended use and personal preferences.
+While each variety has its often very vocal supporters, there really is no way to determine a better type, as the two are very different products.
+The answer will vary in each situation, depending on the intended use and personal preferences.
 Mexican chocolate generally tends to be grainy or chalky in texture, rustic in presentation, and somewhat less intense—though often more complex—in flavor.
-European-style chocolate is often very smooth and more strongly chocolate in flavor, and the "dark" varieties are often considered more sophisticated or desirable.
-These are only generalities, of course, and many exceptions exist on both sides.
+European-style chocolate is often very smooth and more strongly chocolatey in flavor, and the dark varieties are often considered more sophisticated or desirable.